matatk/agrip/audioquake/manuals/user-manual-part01.md

 In the end, the main point of *AudioQuake* is not to prove that video game accessibility is possible, as this has already been established.
 The main point is that *community* accessibility is possible—that blind and vision-impaired players can use *the exact same software*, join Internet games and contribute new maps and modifications, just as the sighted are able to.

-#### Not for Under-15s
+#### Not for under-15s

 *Quake* has a "15" certificate.
-For obvious reasons, this also applies to *AudioQuake*.
-We do not recommend or condone the use of this software by anyone below 15 years of age.
+For obvious reasons, we do not recommend nor condone the use of this software by anyone below 15 years of age.

 ### Customisable